-Window shades are the “central air” of decorating.
-It’s a luxury that you don’t always need, but when you have some, that really WORK, you feel so lucky and fancy.
-I love curtains/drapes but they don’t work in every style of window or home (or maybe the furniture doesn’t allow them).
-Custom shades cost a ton – hell, custom anything costs a ton.
+Window shades are the central air of decorating.
+It’s a luxury that you do not always need, but when you have some, that really WORK, you feel so lucky and fancy.
+I love curtains/drapes but they do not work in every style of window or home (or maybe the furniture doesn’t allow them).
+Custom shades cost a ton , hell, custom anything costs a ton.
 So I have rounded up all the readymade shades that hopefully will work on your (crossing fingers) standard windows.

 There are three major different types of shades if you are looking for a drapery alternative:

 Roller shades are the most modern, simple and least visible of the shade varieties.
 They are like good spanx , they should disappear and show off the goods.
 Their function is to block light and provide privacy but not look decorative or even be noticed.
 I have these in my living room and I love how much they disappear because that room has huge modern windows and I didn’t want the distraction of shades or drapes.

 The great thing about woven shades, of natural material like wood or bamboo is that they add a lot of warmth to a room, while still adding privacy and shielding light.
 They go a little more boho or traditional (funny how they bridge both styles) but are less expensive than fabric typically.

 Now there are a million different styles of roman shades, but my favorite are the simple flat panels that do not do anything too romantic or frilly, just add a lovely line of fabric when up and textured fabric shade when down.
 I like both inside mount (because they are cleaner) and outside mount (because they allow more light).
 I buy them a lot and when done right they can’t go wrong.